 Now more than ever, CEOs expect their IT functions to enable profitable growth, innovation and the cost-effective management of IT risk to realize a higher return on their IT investment.
 Meeting these expectations requires internal IT functions to move beyond operating as a reliable utility and transform into a strategic business partner that materially contributes to the success of the business.
 To make this transformation a reality, CEOs need their IT functions to:

 This article shares perspectives for CEOs on areas to hold IT accountable, ensuring its relevance and delivery of optimal value.
-In future articles, we will share our perspectives on the actions CEOs and business leaders should take to re-align and re-position the IT function to deliver greater value.
+In future articles, we will share our perspectives on the actions CEOs and business leaders should take to re-equip, re-position and re-align the IT function to deliver greater value.

 Re-establishing IT’s relevancy and value requires your company’s CIO to answer three central questions: